RotierenderRoland/BundleWrap_demo/README.md

 1. Templating for HAProxy Conf:
 Currenty the templating for the HAProxy configuration is not working due to issues with using the "apache-webserver" in the template.
 I will fix the error when I have the time for it. (see comment in bundles/ha_proxy/items.py)
-2. Adding an action in the Apache and the HAProxy bundle which will check the configuriation of the servers(apache2ctl configtest and haproxy -c -f /etc/haproxy/haproxy.cfg)
+2. Adding an action in the Apache and the HAProxy bundle which will check the configuration of the servers(apache2ctl configtest and haproxy -c -f /etc/haproxy/haproxy.cfg)